toladata/Knowledgebase/4-manage-users/change-user-role.md

 | View Reports | ![](/assets/fa-check.png) | ![](/assets/fa-check.png) | ![](/assets/fa-check.png) |
 | Delete Program, Results Framework, Indicator | ![](/assets/fa-check.png) |  |  |

-To change access level of a team member, go the `Programs` tab and navigate to the `Team` section to change the role of the specific team member from the dropdown menu.
+**Setting team member permissions** (Program Admin Only)

+Once a team member has logged in to the system, the team member needs to be added to the program with the following steps:

+1. Go to the `Programs` tab and click on the `Team` section.
+2. Click `Add Existing Team Member` to select the User your want to add to your team.

+Once added, you can change the role of a team member:

+1. Under `Role`, click from the dropdown menu and select the `role`.

 ![](/assets/team approval.png)